 Even though it is summer, you still need to be prepared for cold days and especially cold nights.
 Bring the following items along with you:

-- Jeans/long trousers: You are most probably also going to need long trousers or jeans to keep you warm during the colder summer days.
+- Jeans/long trousers: You are probably also going to need long trousers or jeans to keep you warm during the colder summer days.
 As you might remember, the average day temperature is only around 12°C!

 - Longsleeved t-shirt: A longsleeved t-shirt is a very nice item to add to your Iceland packing list.
 It gives you just a little bit of extra warmth compared to a t-shirt but isn’t as warm as a hoodie.